haakonaareskjold/ChestGrantedLOL/README.md

 # ChestGrantedLOL

-This is just a small webapp that displays what champions you have chest available on \
+This is just a small web API that displays what champions you have chest available on \
-it requires you to fill in your summonerID, and a Riot API Key to work.
+It only requires a RGAPI (Riot Games API Key) to run.
+The app has a form where you fill in your league username and pick your designated server.
+Then it will fetch what champions you are eligible to get a chest from.

 ### How to run
 1. `cp .env.example .env` and fill in your credentials in the .env file